shortlion99/flat-prices-prediction/chatbot/rag_evaluation_report_20251110_105831.md

 - What will be the future price of flats in Punggol?

 **Comparison** (1 cases):
-- Compare Woodlands and Queenstown in terms of housing
+- Compare Woodlands and Ang Mo Kio in terms of housing

 **Unknown Area** (1 cases):
 - Tell me about Marina Bay housing options